harrybeckwith/Note-application/README.md

 The login section displays the fields that would be used to log in, and would be linked up to a database to allow users to log in and access their notes.

+There is a live version of this @ http://harryjbeckwith.co.uk/notes/